Illustration of Abraham, an elderly bearded man in ancient red Middle Eastern robes, standing slightly slouched with a staff

 God Renamed Abraham

-Initially, Abraham was known as Abram.
-God called Abraham when he was 90 years old to walk with Him and He would make Abraham a multitude.
-His name was immediately changed from 'Abram' to 'Abraham', meaning father of many nations.
+At first, Abraham was known as Abram.
+God called Abraham when he was 99 years old to walk with Him and He would make Abraham a father of many nations.
+His name was immediately changed from 'Abram' to 'Abraham', meaning “father of many nations”.

 The Father of Faith

 Abraham is regarded as the father of faith because of his total obedience and trust in God.
-As he served God and stayed committed to him, his relationship with God solidified.
-He held on to God's promise to make him a father of many nations.
+As he served God and stayed faithful to him, his relationship with God grew stronger.
+He held on to God’s promise to make him a father of many nations.

-The life of Abraham is a testament to the blessings that accompanies absolute faith in God.
+The life of Abraham shows the blessings that comes with complete faith in God.

 Sarah Had Isaac at Old Age

-Sarah, Abraham's wife was barren and for many years.
+Sarah, Abraham's wife, could not have children for many years.
 They had even lost hope, until an angel of God blessed them.
-Sarah chuckled because she felt it was impossible to have a child at their age.
+Sarah laughed because she felt it was impossible to have a child at their age.

 Abraham was 100 years old while Sarah was 90 when they had a son and named him 'Isaac'.